agtyra/goth-store-mobile/README.md

 Yes, I implemented a theme in this application to ensure consistency across the Goth Store app.
 I used the ThemeData object within the MaterialApp widget, setting primaryColor to black and applying a ColorScheme.dark with black as the primary color and grey as the secondary color.

 ### 5. How do you manage navigation in a multi-page Flutter application?
+In Flutter, navigation between pages is commonly managed with functions like push(), pop(), and pushReplacement().
+The push() function adds a new route (page) onto the navigation stack, displaying it on top of the current screen.
+This is useful for moving to a new screen while keeping the ability to return to the previous one.
+The pop() function removes the current route from the stack, effectively taking the user back to the previous screen.
+Meanwhile, pushReplacement() is used when you want to replace the current route with a new one, without keeping the old route on the stack.

 </details>